 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-Importantly, if you used an alternative flight but your final arrival time at the destination point was still delayed, you can claim compensation.
+Importantly, if you used an alternative flight but your final arrival time at your destination was still delayed, you can claim compensation.

-The amount of the compensation is determined by the flight distance and the time of delay in arriving at the final destination.
-Check the table below for more details:
+The amount of the compensation is based on the flight distance and the time of delay in arriving at the final destination.
+Take a look at the table below for additional information:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |